ekimmagrann/hubitat-elkm1/README.md

 Hubitat and Elk M1 integration via Elk M1XEP or C1M1

 **Important**: If you are upgrading from drivers created by @ekimmagrann, you will need to replace all existing application and device drivers with these new ones.
-If you are upgrading from Elk M1 Driver with a version less than Version 0.2.0, you will need to replace the application code, the Elk M1 Driver and the Elk M1 Driver Task with the new ones.
+If you are upgrading from an Elk M1 Driver with a version less than Version 0.2.6, you will need to replace the Elk M1 Application driver, the Elk M1 Driver, Elk M1 Driver Keypad and Elk M1 Driver Thermostat with the new ones if you are using them.
+If you are coming from a version before 0.2.0, you will also need to replace the Elk M1 Driver Output and Elk M1 Driver Task drivers as well.
 Other drivers may be updated or added as desired.

 In any case upon updating the main Elk M1 Driver, you will then need to open the main Elk M1 device, update the settings as desired under 'Preferences' and click 'Save Preferences'.

+HSM and Location Mode integration was moved to the application in Elk M1 Driver 0.2.6.
+If those are desired, they will have to be configured within the app.

+If you also updated the Application driver, you will then need to open the Elk M1 Application to perform some automatic cleanup.
+If you had previous integrations with physical devices, you may need to add those integrations back in.

 New Installation Process: